 At Lexop, we believe that better collection stems from better communication.

-Our mission is to help collection teams improve and monitor customer outreach, offer a better payment experience, and optimize collection rates.
+Our mission is to help collection teams improve and monitor customer outreach, offer a positive payment experience, and optimize collection rates.

 While this realignment in communication is taking place, we’ve noticed that payment habits are also shifting.

 A few years ago it was very rare to see thousand dollar bills being paid online instantly.

 However, our customers are collecting large amounts within seconds —something that was unlikely previously.